 What can you do?
 Share the stories behind those special pieces, along with your own childhood experiences.
 Yes, reading books and learning about heritage is always a great way to educate children (we have introduced several to our daughter since she was a baby), but to be able to associate a story with yourself and your own childhood makes heritage more than a story — it becomes real.

 Tip 4.
-Adapt your environment to meet changing interests
+Adapt your environment and design to meet changing interests

 My final tip might sound a little counterintuitive, since I was just talking about creating traditions, but it’s also important to remember that kids’ interests change drastically throughout their lives.
 And if there’s anything I know about parenting, it’s about trying to row with the current, not against it.

 For example, our daughter loves princess dresses, so I now include Indian and Arabic dresses in her dress-up closet, each with a magical story behind it.
 With so many festivals in our culture, this is one way I get to celebrate and show and teach her — and she loves it!

 This one is admittedly a personal parenting choice — well, they all are, but this one in particular!
 Keep an open door when it comes to embracing culture.
 For example, I could easily have halted the Disney princess obsession and tried to force her to embrace something else.
 But what would that achieve?
 Probably the exact opposite — kids want what they can’t have!